engineyard/ardm/README.md

 ## Installation

+Near the top of your config/application.rb, add the following:

     require 'ardm'
+    Ardm.orm = ENV['ORM'] || :dm # default

+    Ardm.ar do # only executed if ORM is ActiveRecord Bundler.require(:active_record) # libs related to active record require "active_record/railtie"
+    end
+    Ardm.dm do # only executed if ORM is DataMapper Bundler.require(:data_mapper) # libs related to data mapper end
+    Ardm.setup # this requires the Ardm shim code

+Next you need to change add a base class to EVERY model that previously included DataMapper::Resource.

+This is very tedious but there's no way around it.
+All ActiveRecord models must inherit from ActiveRecord::Base, so Ardm creates an interchangeable base class that can be either ActiveRecord or DataMapper.

+If your model is STI, add it to the base model.

+I'm sorry, it's the only way.

+    app/models/my_model.rb

+    class MyModel < Ardm::Record # <--- add this
+      include DataMapper::Resource # you can remove this (it should also be shimmed) end

 Run your project using the ORM environment variable.

+    # Try to get this one working now with the changes above.
-    ORM=activerecord bundle exec rake spec
+    ORM=dm bundle exec rake spec

+    # This will fail horribly
-    ORM=datamapper bundle exec rake spec
+    ORM=ar bundle exec rake spec

-## Incremental migration from DataMapper to ActiveRecord

-ActiveRecord requires your models to inherit from ActiveRecord::Base, which makes it difficult to approach this migration incrementally.
-All or nothing is a scary way to switch ORMs.
-To solve this, Ardm supplies Ardm::Record.

-Ardm::Record will be the new base class.
-You'll need to search and replace all models that include DataMapper::Resource, remove it, and add Ardm::Record as the base class.
-If your model is STI, add it to the base model and remove DataMapper::Resource from all models.

-Example:

-    class MyModel
-      include DataMapper::Resource
-      # ...
-    end

-    # The model above changes to:

-    class MyModel < Ardm::Record
-      # ...
-    end

-With this new base clase you can switch between ActiveRecord and DataMapper by flipping a swith in your application.
+With this new base clase and the ORM environment variable, you can switch between ActiveRecord and DataMapper by flipping the ORM variable.

 This approach allows you to continue developing your application in DataMapper while you work on removing all the "datamapper-isms" from your code.
 This library attempts to take care of most DataMapper features, but there are probably tons of small variations that are not accounted for.

 ## General Strategy

-This is a complex thing to approach.
-I'm hoping this project can make this move into a repeatable strategy rather than everyone needing to create their own unique solution.

-1. Get the application running with Ardm installed.
+1. Get the application running in DataMapper with Ardm installed.
 Don't even think about ActiveRecord until you have Ardm working in DataMapper mode and you can deploy your application normally with ardm installed.
 2. Start to remove references to `DataMapper` by using the conversions mentioned below.
 The idea is to remove the `DataMapper` constant completely so you can run without `dm-core` when in ActiveRecord mode.